 Tip #2: Make Necessary Repairs

-Damage is almost always bound to occur when a tenant is living in a rental property.
+Damage and normal wear and tear is almost always bound to occur when a tenant is living in a rental property.
 In fact, what varies is the extent of the damage.

 Now, there are two types of rental damage: normal wear and tear and excessive damage.
 Normal wear and tear occurs due to normal, reasonable use of the property by a tenant.
 Examples include faded carpeting, a loose door knob, slightly torn wallpaper, or faded paint.
 These are your responsibilities as a landlord to fix.